© Bank of America Corporation. All rights reserved.

 No one is ever ready emotionally for the death of a spouse.
 But you can prepare financially for the decision-making and reduced income you may someday face.

 ONE PERFECT FALL MORNING IN 2012, Erin was waiting for her husband to return from dropping off their twins at preschool.
 He never came home—at the age of 42, he suffered a massive heart attack in the parking lot of the preschool.
 By the time Erin got to the hospital, he had passed away.
-At the age of 41, Erin found herself a widow with four children, ages 7, 6 and the 4-year-old twins.
+At the age of 41, Erin found herself a widow with four children under the age of 8.

 Losing her husband at such a young age places Erin in the minority—only 6% of the 1.4 million people who lose their spouses every year are under 441—but the shock and grief she felt are universal emotions that all widows and widowers experience.
 On top of her grief, Erin soon found herself dealing with such issues as filing for life insurance and her husband’s Social Security benefits, removing her husband’s name from their joint accounts and worrying about how she would plan for her children’s financial future—alone.
 Recalls Erin, “Beyond meeting our day-to-day needs, I was most worried that our children wouldn’t have the life that my husband and I had planned for them.”

-“While older widows and widowers may not be burdened with similar concerns about their children's financial future, they often find themselves dealing with another serious consideration: Will they be able to afford the care they might one day need?,” says Cynthia Hutchins, director of financial gerontology, Bank of America.
-This can be particularly worrying for those who've gone through a prolonged and expensive period of caregiving for their lost loved one — a situation many widows find themselves in.
+“While older widows and widowers may not be burdened with similar concerns about their children's financial future, they often find themselves dealing with another serious consideration: Will they be able to afford the care they might one day need?” says Cynthia Hutchins, director of Financial Gerontology at Bank of America.
+This can be particularly worrying for those who've gone through a prolonged and expensive period of caregiving for their lost loved one—a situation many widows find themselves in.

 In addition to the financial demands, critical paperwork and decision-making begin their steady creep right away.
 The Merrill/Age Wave research showed that most widows and widowers—78%—describe the loss of their spouse as the single most difficult and overwhelming life experience.
 And two-thirds say that they had so many things to do, they were not sure where to even start.
 That’s when help from a knowledgeable professional can be invaluable.